 - To achieve the maximum rehabilitation potential of each child – physically, emotionally and cognitively.

-- To involve the children/adolescents and their families/carers in the rehabilitation process.
+- To involve the children/young people and their families/carers in the rehabilitation process.

-- To support the reintegration of the child/adolescent into his/her home, school and the wider community.
+- To support the reintegration of the child/young person into his/her home, school and the wider community.

-- To help and support the child/adolescent and his/her family to adjust to loss, changed self image and abilities.
+- To help and support the child/young person and his/her family to adjust to loss, changed self image and abilities.